 The severity of accidents for the occupant(s) of a vehicle is affected (in part) by the performance of the support structures for items of road equipment under impact.
-Based on safety considerations, support structures can be designed to behave in controlled ways to reduce the overall risk.
+Based on safety considerations test methods for determining impact safety performance and methods to handle the data resulting from the inplact tests;

-Passive safety is intended to reduce the severity of injury to vehicle occupants of a car in an impact with support structures of road equipment.
+Passive safety is intended to reduce the severity of injury to vehicle occupants of a carbien impact with support structures of road equipment.
 This document has been developed in order to provide:

-- test methods for determining impact safety performance; and - methods to handle the data resulting from the impact tests; - technical background about passive safety that can be used in the product standard.
+- technical background about passive safety that can be used in the product standard.